lft123454321/cam_lidar_calib/README.md

 roslaunch cam_lidar_calib calib_node.launch
 ```

-### 3. Run rqt Pixel Picker
+### 3. Run RViz
 ```
-rosrun cam_lidar_calib rqt_pixel_picker.py
+rviz -d rviz/calib.rviz
 ```
-Or load the plugin in rqt_gui.

 ### 4. Select Points
 - In the rqt window, click on the image to select a pixel.
 The plugin will publish `/selected_pixel`.
+You can open `/tmp/find_region.png` to view the magic wand selection range in real-time (if the selection range is incorrect, try changing the threshold in the code or use a calibration object with more contrast to the environment)
 - In RViz, click a point in the point cloud (topic `/clicked_point`).
 - The calibration node will process both, find regions, and collect pairs.